ragavvenkatesan/yann/docs/source/trailer.rst

 using the toolbox on some of my own research.
 This toolbox, which began as a pet project is something that I am now proud to share with the rest of DL community with.

-This toolbox is also used with the course `CSE 591: Introduction to Deep Learning for Computer Vision`_ at ASU in Spring of 2017.
+This toolbox is also used with the course `CSE 591`_ at ASU in Spring of 2017.
 With more features being added into the toolbox, I figured I would clean it up, formalize it and write some good documentation so that interested people could use it after.
 Thus after being rechristened as Yann, this toolbox was born.

 .. warning ::